 Step 4: Stack each layer of lean meat, fat, and skin on top of each other

-The result should look like the picture below:
+The final result should look like the picture below:

 Step 5: Steam and refrigerate to keep its form

-To keep the layers stick together, we first steam it for 30 minutes, then leave it in the fridge overnight or in the freezer for 3-4 hours.
+To keep the layers stick together, we first steam it for 25 minutes, then leave it in the fridge for at least 4 hours.

 Step 6: Fry until crispy and add flavorful sauces.